alan-turing-institute/environmental-ds-book/book/contribute.md

 * Notebook submissions should make a clear contribution to Environmental Data Science using available open-source software.
 * Authors wishing to make a pre-submission enquiry should open an issue on the EDS Book repository.

+### Themes
+EDS notebooks are categorized under four proposed topics or themes:

+* **Exploration**: highlights a particular environmental sensor with visualization and interpretation of the corresponding layers of information.
+* **Preprocessing**: refers to all procedures to clean and prepare environmental data for analysis.
+The notebook should highlight differences between the raw and preprocessed data.
+* **Modelling**: comprises models to analyse a given environmental system.
+* **Post-processing**: refers to post-process routines to fine tune and/or adjust modelling outputs.

 ### Publication process
 The main steps when submitting and publishing EDS book notebooks are: